 The Fair Debt Collection Practices Act (FDCPA) regulates how debt collectors must conduct themselves when attempting to collect debts.
 The FDCPA offers important legal rights to debtors that include protection from certain debt collection practices including harassment or abuse, false or misleading representations, unfair practices, validation of debts, multiple debts, legal actions, and furnishing deceptive forms.
-At Cogburn Law Offices, we know that you want a reputable firm to make sure these rights are respected by debt collectors.
+At Cogburn Law, we know that you want a reputable FDCPA lawyer to make sure these rights are respected by debt collectors.
 If necessary, we can help you bring a civil suit to affirm these protections and seek damages when appropriate.
 Speak to a debt collection attorney today.

 Fair Debt Collection Practice Advocates in Your Corner

 At Cogburn Law Offices in Las Vegas, we serve as dedicated advocates for clients, holding creditors to the terms of the Fair Debt Collection Practices Act.
 The FDCPA imposes restrictions on the way debt collectors can communicate while collecting a debt, including the following:

 - Time and place: Generally, debt collectors may not contact you at a time or place that is unusual or known to be inconvenient to you.
 They are prohibited from contacting you before 8 a.m. or after 9 p.m., or at work if they know you are not allowed to receive such communications while working.

 - Harassment: Debt collectors are not allowed to harass you through phone calls or any other form of communication.
 Threats of harm, obscene or profane language, and repeated phone calls to annoy you are prohibited.
 Debt collectors are not allowed to publish lists of consumers who have not paid their debts or call your friends, family members, neighbors, or coworkers, except to obtain an updated address or phone number.